 The human brain is strongly affected by stories and is built to think in metaphors.
 If you can find a way to craft a story around your business, you’ll increase the chances that your video will go viral almost like a film directing business.

 The next element of a viral video is surprise.
 It makes sense if you think about it.
 If a video is totally predictable, why would anybody share it?.
 We want to be surprised and delighted.
 Your video doesn’t need to have a twist ending like an M. Night Shyamalan movie, but it does need to take viewers to someplace they don’t expect.

-What value does your video provide to the people who see it?
+For instance, what value does your video provide to the people who see it?.
 Value can take all different forms.
 For example, your video might offer detailed information about a particular topic.
 Author John Green and his brother Hank have made a cottage industry out of their videos that teach kids about world history.
 (And not coincidentally, they also help sell John Green’s books.)

 Value can also come in the form of entertainment.
 Many viral videos combine product promotion with humor.
 Just make sure that your videos offer a clear value to the people who watch it.

 More importantly, every business has a target audience for its marketing.
 While you want your video to appeal to a broad cross-section of people, it also must be relevant to your core viewers.
 You might be tempted to make a cat video, but if you can’t find a way to tie it into your audience and their needs, you shouldn’t.

 To achieve this, many creators and businesses turn to an online video editor to help improve the quality of their videos as it can help you edit your footage to create a smooth, polished final product.
 With the right editing tool, you can take raw footage and turn it into a visually appealing,

 high-quality video that will grab the attention of your audience and